-At least annually, GCHP staff will be trained on three main Compliance Program topics: The GCHP Compliance Program and Code of Conduct, Privacy and Information Security, and FWA.
+At least annually, employees, workforce members, leadership, and commissioners) will be trained on three main Compliance Program topics: The GCHP Compliance Program and Code of Conduct, Privacy, and Information Security, and FWA.
 Trainings may be split up into online computer modules over the course of a calendar year.